+Kansas City, MO.
 Rose Brooks Center, a non-profit domestic violence agency, seeks a Housing Navigator whose primary role is to provide step by step support to survivors of domestic violence, dating violence, sexual assault and stalking who present to the region’s Coordinated Entry System (CES) for homeless diversion and housing assistance.
 This position is responsible for conducting outreach to, and coordinated entry assessments with, survivors at Rose Brooks Center, at other victim service agencies, and at other coordinated entry access points.
 The person in this position will provide assistance through all stages of the housing process (housing search, application, inspection and placement) to survivors referred through or diverted from the coordinated entry system.
-Other responsibilities include identifying, developing and maintaining relationships with local property managers and landlords to help mitigate barriers to housing and expedite housing placement.
-The Housing Navigator supports the mission and values of Rose Brooks Center and reports to the Coordinated Entry Manager.
+Other responsibilities include identifying, developing and maintaining relationships with local property managers/owners to help mitigate barriers to housing and expedite housing placement.
+The Housing Navigator reports to the Director of Housing and Economic Advocacy.

 OTHER ASPECTS OF THE JOB:

 - Perform all job responsibilities while demonstrating proficiency in all RBC Competencies and a commitment

 to the overall mission of Rose Brooks Center and in accordance to agency policies and procedures.

 - Attend scheduled staff and team meetings and all required/optional trainings as determined.

 - Participate in a minimum of 3 equity and inclusion related activities.

 - Develop understanding of current available housing resources and eligibility requirements.

 - Engage survivor clients in positive interactions to demonstrate care and compassion.

 - Ability to be flexible within Housing Program and Rose Brooks Center overall to perform alternate roles as needed.